ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 Each organization has access to the VMware Solutions Shared public catalog.
 The catalog contains IBM-compliant images that are configured, secured, and ready for use.

-Review the following considerations for the VMware Solutions Shared public :
+Review the following considerations for the VMware Solutions Shared public:

 * Operating system licensing costs apply for usage.
 For more information about how commercial operating system license rentals are billed, see [VMware Solutions Shared pricing](/docs/services/vmwaresolutions?topic=vmware-solutions-shared_pricing).
 * Public templates that are configured to services on the IBM private network require an extra configuration step to enable VM access to the IBM Services network.
 For more information, see [Enabling VM access to {{site.data.keyword.cloud_notm}} Services by using the private network](/docs/services/vmwaresolutions?topic=vmware-solutions-shared_vcd-ops-guide#shared_vcd-ops-guide-enable-access).